Thu., Aug. 28, 2008

 During the previous year the first keeper hit the scale on March 5, and three years ago the first arrived March 29, the latest ever at the shop.

-So the first legal fish were brought in during all different times throughout the entire month.
+So the first legal fish were brought in during all different times throughout the month.
 They all were caught when the water was in the mid 40s.

 Undersized stripers were often, but not always, reported caught and released in the first days of March.